What is the full form of the SGOT?

 - Swelling in your ankles and legs

-There might be some other reasons the doctor has prescribed the test, which is listed below.
+There might be some other reasons the doctor has prescribed the test, which are listed below.

 - If a person has a history of liver disease in the family.